JanHerca/urantiapedia/output/wikijs/en/article/Artist_Conception_of_the_Master_Universe.md

 ---
-title: An Artist's Conception of the Master Universe
+title: "An Artist's Conception of the Master Universe"
 description:
 published: true
 date: 2022-11-28T14:02:03.086Z